-The parties to our stockholders agreement control us, and their interests may conflict with ours or yours in the future.
+Our Sponsors control us, and their interests may conflict with ours or yours in the future.

-Immediately following this offering and the application of net proceeds therefrom, the parties to our stockholders agreement will beneficially own approximately 89.6% of the combined voting power of our Class A, Class B, and Class C common stock (or 89.4% if the underwriters exercise in full their option to purchase additional shares of Class A common stock), with each share of Class A common stock entitling the holder to one vote, each share of Class B common stock entitling the holder to ten votes (for so long as the aggregate number of outstanding shares of our Class B common stock and Class C common stock represents at least 5% of the aggregate number of our outstanding shares of common stock, and thereafter, one vote per share) and each share of Class C common stock entitling the holder to ten votes (for so long as the aggregate number of outstanding shares of our Class B common stock and Class C common stock represents at least 5% of the aggregate number of our outstanding shares of common stock, and thereafter, one vote per share upon the automatic conversion of our Class C common stock into shares of Class A common stock) on all matters on which stockholders of ZoomInfo Technologies Inc. are entitled to vote generally.
-Moreover, we will agree to nominate to our board of directors individuals designated by TA Associates, Carlyle, and our Founders in accordance with our stockholders agreement.
-TA Associates, Carlyle, and our Founders will each retain the right to designate directors for so long as they beneficially own at least 5% of the voting power of all shares of our outstanding capital stock entitled to vote generally in the election of our directors.
+Immediately following this offering and the application of net proceeds therefrom, our Sponsors will beneficially own approximately % of the combined voting power of our Class A and Class B common stock (or % if the underwriters exercise in full their option to purchase additional shares of Class A common stock).
+Moreover, we will agree to nominate to our board of directors individuals designated by our Sponsors in accordance with our stockholders agreement.
+Our Sponsors will each retain the right to designate directors for so long as they beneficially own at least % of the voting power of all shares of our outstanding capital stock entitled to vote generally in the election of our directors.
 See "Certain Relationships and Related Person Transactions-Stockholders Agreement."
-Even when the parties to our stockholders agreement cease to own shares of our stock representing a majority of the total voting power, for so long as the parties to our stockholders agreement continue to own a significant percentage of our stock, they will still be able to significantly influence or effectively control the composition of our board of directors and the approval of actions requiring stockholder approval through their voting power.
-Accordingly, for such period of time, the parties to our stockholders agreement will have significant influence with respect to our management, business plans, and policies, including the appointment and removal of our officers.
-In particular, for so long as the parties to our stockholders agreement continue to own a significant percentage of our stock, the parties to our stockholders agreement will be able to cause or prevent a change of control of our Company or a change in the composition of our board of directors, and could preclude any unsolicited acquisition of our Company.
-The concentration of ownership could de
+Even when our Sponsors cease to own shares of our stock representing a majority of the total voting power, for so long as our Sponsors continue to own a significant percentage of our stock, they will still be able to significantly influence or effectively control the composition of our board of directors and the approval of actions requiring stockholder approval through their voting power.
+Accordingly, for such period of time, our Sponsors will have significant influence with respect to our management, business plans, and policies, including the appointment and removal of our officers.
+In particular, for so long as our Sponsors continue to own a significant percentage of our stock, our Sponsors will be able to cause or prevent a change of control of our company or a change in the composition of our board of directors, and could preclude any unsolicited acquisition of our company.
+The concentration of ownership could deprive you of an opportunity to receive a premium for your shares of Class A common stock as part of a sale of our company and ultimately might affect the market price of our Class A common stock.

-In addition, immediately following this offering and the application of the net proceeds therefrom, the Pre-IPO OpCo Unitholders will own 61.4% of the OpCo Units (or 60.3% if the underwriters exercise in full their option to purchase additional shares of Class A common stock).
-Because they hold their ownership interest in our business directly in ZoomInfo OpCo, rather than through ZoomInfo Technologies Inc., the Pre-IPO OpCo Unitholders may have conflicting interests with holders of shares of our Class A common stock.
-For example, if ZoomInfo OpCo makes distributions through ZoomInfo HoldCo to ZoomInfo Technologies Inc., the non-managing members of ZoomInfo OpCo will also be entitled to receive such distributions pro rata in accordance with the percentages of their respective limited liability company interests in ZoomInfo OpCo and their preferences as to the timing and amount of any such distributions may differ from those of our public stockholders.
-Our pre-IPO owners may also have different tax positions from us that could influence their decisions regarding whether and when to dispose of assets, especially in light of the existence of the tax receivable agreements that we will enter in connection with this offering, whether and when to incur new or refinance existing indebtedness and whether and when ZoomInfo Technologies Inc. should terminate the tax receivable agreements and accelerate its obligations thereunder.
+In addition, immediately following this offering and the application of the net proceeds therefrom, the Pre-IPO LLC Unitholders will own % of the LLC Units (or % if the underwriters exercise in full their option to purchase additional shares of Class A common stock).
+Because they hold their ownership interest in our business directly in ZoomInfo OpCo, rather than through ZoomInfo Technologies Inc., the Pre-IPO LLC Unitholders may have conflicting interests with holders of shares of our Class A common stock.
+For example, if ZoomInfo OpCo makes distributions to ZoomInfo Technologies Inc., the non-managing members of ZoomInfo OpCo will also be entitled to receive such distributions pro rata in accordance with the percentages of their respective limited liability company interests in ZoomInfo OpCo and their preferences as to the timing and amount of any such distributions may differ from those of our public stockholders.
+Our pre-IPO owners may also have different tax positions from us that could influence their decisions regarding whether and when to dispose of assets, especially in light of the existence of the tax receivable agreement that we will enter in connection with this offering, whether and when to incur new or refinance existing indebtedness and whether and when ZoomInfo Technologies Inc. should terminate the tax receivable agreement and accelerate its obligations thereunder.
 In addition, the structuring of future transactions may take into consideration our pre-IPO owners' tax or other considerations even where no similar benefit would accrue to us.
-See "Certain Relationships and Related Person Transactions-Tax Receivable Agreements."
+See "Certain Relationships and Related Person Transactions-Tax Receivable Agreement."